VOCOM/Cryptic-Code/README.md

 # Cryptic Code
-Discord Bot built on the .NET framework using F#
+Discord Bot built on the .NET framework using C# and F#

 # Features
 | Feature |